Breakthroughs and Horizons in Bioscience

 This series brings forth essays that illustrate recent breakthroughs in biomedical research and their importance to society.
 It also highlights the important role animal models play in biomedical research and discovery.

-Hard copies of the Breakthroughs in Bioscience series are available upon request.
+Hard copies of the Breakthroughs in Bioscience and Horizons in Bioscience series are available upon request.
 Please include the desired article, quantity and purpose for the publication's use with your inquiry.

 Building Electronic Bridges to Bionics: The Basic Science of Neural Prosthetics The development of neural prosthetics which can help restore hearing sight and movement to those who have lost these functions is a culmination of centuries of basic research.